 Dr. Alyssa Sepinwall has published “Beyond The Black Jacobins: Haitian Revolution Historiography Comes of Age,” Journal of Haitian Studies 23, no. 1 (Spring 2017), 4 - 34. https://muse.jhu.edu/article/668032/pdf

-Dr. Debbie Kang's book, The INS on the Line: Making Immigration Law on the US-Mexico Border, 1917-1954 will be published by Oxford University Press in January 2017.
+Dr. Debbie Kang's book, The INS on the Line: Making Immigration Law on the US-Mexico Border, 1917-1954 was published by Oxford University Press in January 2017.

 Dr. Octavio Garcia is teaching a course in U.S. Foreign Policy in the History department this semester.
 He completed his undergraduate degree at UCSD and an M.A. in Latin American Studies at SDSU (2007).
 He completed a Ph.D. in History from the University of Arizona (2015).
 Dr. Garcia's research examines African slavery in eighteenth century Latin America.

 Dr. Alyssa Sepinwall has published "New Directions in French Holocaust Film: The Origin of Violence, Once in a Lifetime, and Victor 'Young' Perez" in Fiction and Film for French Historians (Jan.
 2017).

 Ibrahim al-Marashi and Phebe Marr will publish their 4th edition of The Modern History of Iraq (Westview Press) in February 2017.

 Tony Acevedo (BA, CSUSM, 2004; MA, SDSU, 2007) has published an article in the Community Colleges Humanities Review: "The Importance of Looking at Rocks."
 Tony was recognized by the CSUSM History Department as the 2016 Distinguished Alumnus.

 Charla Wilson (MA 2016) has published in the Journal of San Diego History.